-Electoral College, With Nary a Hitch, on Pace to Certify Biden’s 2020 Win
+Electoral College, With Nary a Hitch, Certifies Biden’s 2020 Win

-(CN) — The Electoral Monday is poised Monday to officially certify Joe Biden as President-elect and Kamala Harris as Vice President-elect of the United States, closing one of the last chapters of the Trump presidency.
+(CN) — The Electoral College on Monday certified Joe Biden as President-elect and Kamala Harris as Vice President-elect of the United States, closing one of the last chapters of the Trump presidency.

 There are 538 electors in the college representing all 50 states, and each elector is chosen by either the Democrat or Republican Party well ahead of the general election in November.
 As certification got underway this morning, each elector cast a vote to represents his or her state’s results from the Nov.
 2 contest.
-The final tally is shaping up as 306 electoral votes for Biden, and 232 for outgoing President Donald Trump.
+The final tally is 306 electoral votes for Biden, and 232 for outgoing President Donald Trump.
 Only 270 votes are needed for victory.

-Once electors have done their duty, the next stop under the Constitution is a joint session of Congress where, on January 6 at 1 p.m., lawmakers will convene for the centuries-old tradition of tabulating, inspecting and approving the Electoral College votes.
+The next stop under the Constitution is a joint session of Congress where, on January 6 at 1 p.m., lawmakers will convene for the centuries-old tradition of tabulating, inspecting and approving the Electoral College votes.
 Vice President Mike Pence, as president of the U.S. Senate, will preside over that count.

 Typically, the Electoral College certification process is one that draws little fanfare.